HadrienG2/grayscott/README.md

       for the sake of readability.
-    * The `regular` backend leverages the fact that the computation is simpler at the center of the domain than it is at the edges in order to get about 2x more performance on the center pixels.
+    * The `regular` backend leverages the fact that the computation is simpler at the center of the domain than it is at the edges in order to get about 2x more performance on the center pixels, at the cost of some code duplication between the center and edge computations.
     * The `autovec` backend shapes the computation and data in such a way that the compiler can automatically vectorize most of the code.
 The code is simpler and more portable than if it were written directly against harware